projectceladon/celadon-documentation/source/getting_started/on-container.rst

 Deploy on Target
 ****************

 #.
-After completely building the code, download and extract the CIC package
+After completely building the code, download and extract the CiC package
    on the target device, and then install and start the software by using the :file:`aic` script as follows: